 The self-bearing structure, Model for a Pedagogical Vehicle, is both visual and tactile, and approachable on different levels.
 It contains documentation of the 1931 exhibition and includes reconstructions of paper studies that featured in the show, which have been made by Eric Gjerde.
 Completing the setting are three-dimensional textile elements arranged on the floor, inspired by diagrams that were displayed on the ceiling in the historic Seikatsu Kōsei exhibition.

-The display structure refers in part to the set designs of Jikken Kobo (Experimental Workshop, 1951–57) an eclectic group of visual artists, musical composers, photographers and engineers who exemplified the postwar Japanese reception of the Bauhaus.
-In this sense the installation as a whole can be seen as an attempt to reconnect these two distinctive understandings and approaches to Bauhausian pedagogy and philosophy before and after World War II.
+The display structure refers in part to the set designs of Jikken Kōbō (1951–57), a group of visual artists, musical composers, photographers, and engineers who are emblematic of the reception of the Bauhaus in postwar Japan.
+In this sense, the installation as a whole can be seen as an attempt to reconnect the distinct approaches to, and influences from, the Bauhausian pedagogy and philosophy prevalent before and after the Second World War.

 More about Model for a Pedagogical Vehicle